Breaking down: Rate-limiter, non-blocking operations, scheduler Go vs Java | Concurrency part 4

 }

-Concurrency in Go and Java is implemented using different philosophies:
+Concurrency in Go and Java is implemented according to different philosophies:

 - Go: lightweight goroutines, channels, built-in GMP scheduler, convenient non-blocking constructs.

-- Java: heavy OS threads, ExecutorService, CompletableFuture, ready-made structures for rate-limiting and asynchrony.
+- Java: heavyweight OS threads, ExecutorService, CompletableFuture, ready-made structures for rate-limiting and asynchronicity.

 Practical tips: